 Who owns investment banks?

-Many European and American investment banks are public companies, meaning that their shares trade on stock exchanges and anyone who purchases these shares owns a piece of the bank.
+Many of the leading European and US investment banks are public companies, meaning that their shares trade on stock exchanges and anyone who purchases these shares owns a piece of the bank.

 However, note that many investment banks are controlled by a handful of investors who own large slices of the available shares.
 Major investors in public or private investment banks could include other financial institutions, governments through sovereign wealth funds, wealthy individuals, family groupings, and even directors of the bank.